IN THIS LIST

 Summary

-The SPIVA MENA Scorecard measures the performance of actively managed MENA equity funds against their respective benchmarks over various time horizons, offering insights into underperformance rates, survivorship and dispersion of fund performance.
+The SPIVA MENA Scorecard extends this analysis to the Middle East/North Africa (MENA) region by measuring the performance of actively managed MENA equity funds against their respective benchmarks over various time horizons, providing data on outperformance rates, survivorship rates and fund performance dispersion.

 MENA

-• Survival rates for active MENA Equity funds were lower than the other two categories, with only 50% of funds surviving over the 10-year period (see Report 2).
+• Survival rates for active MENA Equity funds were relatively low compared to other categories, and only 47% survived over the 10-year period.

 pdf-icon PD F Download Full Article